 Their contract states specifically that it is governed by the laws of Panama.
 They use many legal names to cover their _sses.
 However, the name on the contract is often different than the credit card receipt.

-A Timeshare in Mexico Cannot Affect Your Credit in the U.S. or Any Other Country
+You Can Cancel A Timeshare in Mexico And It Will Not Affect Your Credit in the U.S. or Any In Other Country

 Because the contract is governed by the laws of one country, they cannot affect your credit in another.